Nash Ambassador: 1954

 In 1954 the Nash Ambassador was the first American automobile to have a front-end, fully integrated heating, ventilating, and air-conditioning system.
 The heating and ventilation system was called Weather Eye and now could be equipped with Nash-Kelvinators' advanced Automobile air conditioning unit.
 While other manufacturers in America at the time offered A/C on some models, their air conditioning units were driven by a large and heavy, trunk mounted expander and heat exchanger that carried the air into the car via clear plastic tubes and out through ceiling mounted vents.
 Nash's unit was inexpensive, compact, fit under the hood, and could circulate fresh or recycled air.
 With a single thermostatic control, the Nash passenger compartment air cooling option was described as "a good and remarkably inexpensive" system.
 The option was priced well below systems offered by other carmakers (in 1955, Nash offered it at US$345, against $550 for Oldsmobile or $570 for Chrysler); other makers, such as Ford, did not even offer optional air conditioning.
 (At the time, even a heater was not always standard equipment.)

 The Ambassador continued with only a few changes.
 A new "floating" grille concave grille and partially chromed headlamp bezels were added to the front end.
 A redesigned instrument panel was a major change inside.
 The base trim was called "Super," while the higher "Custom" models featured a continental spare tire carrier, and many other upgrades were available in four-door sedan and two-door "Country Club" hardtop forms.
 The standard 252.6 CID I6 was now rated at 130 hp at 3,700 rpm with its 7.6:1 compression ratio and a one-barrel Carter carburetor.

 A sales war developed between Ford and General Motors between 1953 and 1954, leaving little business for the other domestic automakers.
 Ford and Chevrolet were shipping their standard size models to their respective dealers no matter if there were any orders for them.
 A price war with deep discounts to sell these cars meant declining sales for the independent carmakers (Hudson, Kaiser, Nash, Packard, and Studebaker).

+The future for Nash and other automakers was bleak because they lacked the "huge mass production, key distribution points and the income safety of General Motors, Ford Motor Co. and Chrysler Corp."
+Under the leadership of George W. Mason, Nash-Kelvinator merged with ailing Hudson Motor Car Company on 14 January 1954, to form American Motors Corporation (AMC).

-Nash-Kelvinator merged with ailing Hudson Motor Car Company as of January 14, 1954, to form American Motors Corporation (AMC), and both Nash and Hudson dealers sold the compact-sized Ramblers that were identical save for the "Nash" or "Hudson" badging.
-Although the "senior" Nash and Hudson models continued to be marketed, sales of the Rambler were powering the company's bottom line.
-As the compact Rambler's fortunes increased, sales of the senior Nash cars, including the Ambassador, decreased.
+Although the "senior" Nash and Hudson models continued to be marketed, sales of the Rambler were powering the newly-formed company's bottom line.
+This was as Nash and Hudson dealers sold the compact-sized Ramblers that were identical save for the "Nash" or "Hudson" badging.
+As the Rambler's fortunes increased, sales of the senior Nash cars, including the Ambassador, decreased.
 A total of 21,428 Ambassadors were built in 1954.